It's time to focus on sustainable leather sourcing and one of the most complex supply chains in the apparel and footwear industries.

 Are There Incentives for Retailers and Brands to Focus on Leather?

 Yes!
-The legislative landscape is pressing the fashion industry to clean up its environmental act, and this includes leather.
+The legislative landscape is pressing the fashion industry to clean up its environmental act, and this very much includes leather, especially with regards to deforestation and cattle grazing.
 The main areas of legislation coming into effect related to leather are:

 EU Deforestation Regulation (EUDR)

-Companies in the EU and those that sell into the EU will need to prove their leather products are deforestation-free.
-This means that the farms which are used to rear the cattle, that supplied the hides, must not have been linked to deforestation after 31st December 2020.
-A due diligence statement will be required every year for larger companies.
+Companies in the EU and those that sell into the EU must demonstrate their leather products are deforestation-free.
+This means that the farms which are used to rear the cattle and supply the hides, must not have been linked to deforestation after 31st December 2020.
+Our article, EUDR Compliance: Achieving a Deforestation-Free Supply Chain, explores the requirements for businesses to demonstrate that their products are deforestation-free, legally produced, and supported by a due diligence statement before entering the EU market.
+You can also download our EUDR Factsheet to help companies comply with EU Deforestation legislation.

 EU / UK Legislation on Chemical Use